-(4) Height.

-- (A) Building 2.
-Except as provided in this paragraph, the maximum structure height, is 385 feet. - (B) Building 3.
-Except as provided in this paragraph, the maximum structure height is 415 feet. - (C) Maximum structure height is limited to the height shown on the building heights and setbacks map (Exhibit B). - (5) Micro Units.
-A minimum of five percent of Micro Units are required in this district.

-SEC.
-51P- .109.
-OFF-STREET PARKING AND LOADING.

-- (a) Except as provided in this section, off-street parking and loading must be provided in accordance with the use regulations in Division 51A-4.200.
-Consult the off-street parking and loading regulations (Division 51A-4.300 et seq.) for information regarding off-street parking and loading generally. - (1) One space per 366 square feet of floor area must be provided for the following uses: - (A) Financial institution without drive-in window. - (B) Office. - (2) One space per 220 square feet of floor area must be provided for the following uses: - (A) Dry cleaning or laundry store. - (B) General merchandise or food store 3,500 square feet or less. - (C) General merchandise or food store greater than 3,500 square feet.
+(3) floor area ratio is 8.0 Floor area ratio .
+If compliant with Section 51P113, the maximum 0:1.
+(4) Height . structure height, is 3 (A) Building 2 .
+Except as provided in this paragraph, the maximum 85 feet. structure height is 4 (B) Building 3 .
+Except as provided in this paragraph, the maximum 15 feet. the height shown on (C) Maximum structure height .
+Maximum structure height is limited to the building heights and setbacks map (ExhibitB).
+(5) this district.
+Micro Units.
+A minimum of five percent of Micro Units are required in SEC.
+51P109 .
+OFF-STREET PARKING AND LOADING. provided in accorda pt as provided in this section, off-street parking and loading must be not with the use regulations in Division 51A-4.200.
+Consult the off-stree regulations (Division 51A-4.300 et seq.) for information regarding off-stree generally.
+(1) following uses: One space per 366 square feet of floor area must be provided for the (A) Financial institution without drive-in window.
+(B) Office.
+(2) following uses: One space per 220 square feet of floor area must be provided for the (A) Dry cleaning or laundry store.
+(B) General merchandise or food store 3,500 square feet or less.
+(C) General merchandise or food store greater than 3,500 square feet.
+(D) Liquor store.
+(E) Personal service uses.
+(F) Post office.

-- (D) Liquor store. - (E) Personal service uses. - (F) Post office. - (3) When compliant with Section xxx.113, one-half spaces are required per multifamily dwelling unit.
-At least 15 percent of the required parking must be available for guest parking. - (4) A minimum of 15 percent of the required off-street parking spaces for a multifamily use must be unassigned and available for use by visitors and residents. - (5) The off-street parking requirement for a hotel or motel use is three quarters of a space for each room; no additional spaces are required for meeting rooms.
-One space for each unit for units 1 to 250; 3/4 space for each unit for units 251 to 500; 1/2 space for all units over 500; plus one space per 200 square feet of meeting room. - (6) This district is considered one lot for purposes of required off-street parking and loading. - (7) Parking spaces are not required to be shown on the development plan. - (8) Tandem parking is permitted for up to 20 percent of the required parking for a hotel or motel and multifamily use, provided a valet license is secured from the city. - (9) Mixed use development parking reduction.
+- (3) If compliant with Section xxx.113, one-half spaces are required per multifamily dwelling unit.
+At least 15 percent of the required parking must be available for guest parking. - (4) A minimum of 15 percent of the required off-street parking spaces for a multifamily use must be unassigned and available for use by visitors and residents. - (5) The off-street parking requirement for a hotel or motel use is three quarters of a space for each room; no additional spaces are required for meeting rooms. - (6) This district is considered one lot for purposes of required off-street parking and loading. - (7) Parking spaces are not required to be shown on the development plan. - (8) Tandem parking is permitted for up to 20 percent of the required parking for a hotel or motel and multifamily use, provided a valet license is secured from the city. - (9) Mixed use development parking reduction.